davidlaprade/davidlaprade.github.io/_posts/2020-12-06-software-mentorship.md

     the Redux store instead of the input component?"
 Etc. Same as above: this feels less personal than something like: "Your idea is terrible and will never work."
+  * If you have a lot of constructive feedback on a piece of work, write it down but deliver the feedback in person.
+This is incredibly important.
+A large amount of critical feedback can seem _ad hominem_ just because of the volume.
+By delivering it in person (i.e. on a call) tone of voice can make it clear that it's not and can substantially lessen the chances that it's taken the wrong way.
   * Be _explicit_.
 Say things like, "I just wanted to give you a little bit of feedback..." or "I'd like to see you work on ...".
 This way there is zero confusion/ambiguity that you're attempting to set expectations.
 Bonus points if